 Skip the casserole dish and get all of the deliciousness of sweet potato casserole with these Hasselback Sweet Potato Casserole potatoes!

 Welp, I’ve gone and done it.
 The very first Thanksgiving recipe of the season!
-Let’s get this party started.
+Let’s get this party started with Hasselback Sweet Potato Casserole!

-Plus, this recipe can really be made any day of the year.
+Plus, this sweet potato recipe can really be made any day of the year.

 Then I slathered a ton (like a TON) of melted butter all over them because it IS Thanksgiving.
 I baked them up until almost done then I slathered them with brown sugar, stuffed them with marshmallows, and sprinkled them with pecans, and baked them awhile longer.
 Really quite simple and holy crap SO tasty.